-Are you wondering if there are really a loan that requires zero down?
-Hone in on this type of financing to land yourself a no money down mortgage.
+Are you wondering if there really is a home loan that requires zero money down?
+Hone in on this type of financing to land yourself a no money down mortgage today.
+Keep reading!

-Zero down home financing is hard to find.
-Discover true no money down home loans saving you money.
-These are very cool programs.
+Zero down home loans are hard to find.
+Discover true no money down home loans saving you money right here.
 Below I'll explain these programs and provide a link to help you find them.

-Today, the mortgage market is much different than back then.
+Today, the mortgage market is much different than back before the mortgage bubble popped in 2008.
 In fact, it takes a great deal more to qualify for a home loan even if you have a down payment.
 Many lenders today do not offer zero down home loans.
 In fact, a great deal of lenders are asking for down payments up to 20%.

 However, as a first-time home buyer, you still have options.
 Fear not!
 A very popular mortgage for first-time homebuyers is the FHA home loan.
 Now this loan requires a 3 1/2% down payment.
 If you have a creative loan officer, you can still work a deal with no money down using down payment assistance or grants.